-The social media hints have been collected by Redanian Intelligence, a blog dedicated to following the production of The Witcher series.
-Adam Levy, who is portraying the Skellige druid Mousesack, posted a short video to Instagram from the wrap party, which was held at the Hotsy Totsy bar in Budapest.
+Adam Levy, who is portraying the Skellige druid Mousesack, previously posted a short video to Instagram from the wrap party, which was held at the Hotsy Totsy bar in Budapest.
 He said he was “celebrating the wrap of another chunk of this epic journey” in the caption.

 Read more: The best RPGs on PC

-Netflix hasn’t announced a specific release date for The Witcher series yet, but all signs point to a debut sometime late this year – possibly in the fall.
-That gives you plenty of time to replay the three games and get caught up on Andzej Sapkowski’s original novels.
+Netflix hasn’t announced a specific release date for The Witcher series yet, but we do know it’ll be sometime in late 2019.
+You’d better get started replaying the three games and catching up on Andzej Sapkowski’s original novels, then.